 About two weeks before your deadlines, check on your schools’ portals to confirm that recommendations have been submitted.
 If they haven’t, send your recommenders a kind reminder.
 After you submit your applications, send your recommenders a note—handwritten if they are working in an office, or via email—thanking them for their time and effort on your behalf.
 If you think it is appropriate, sending a small gift card to a local restaurant or coffee shop is a nice touch.
 For more ideas, see “How to Thank Your MBA Recommenders.”

-Lisa Cummings – Former MIT Sloan admissions committee member
+Lisa Cummings – Cornell Johnson alum and former MIT Sloan admissions committee member

 Reapplying to Business School

-Here’s what Soterios has to say about what to do after being denied:
+Here’s what Leila has to say about reapplying:

 MBA Interviews